vincentkoc/ostemper/README.md

 - `10.13.x`

 ### Running OS Temper
-- `ostemper.sh` - You would need to download the ostemper.sh file into your target machine.
-From there in terminal you need to enable the file for execution using: `chmod +x ostemper.sh`
+-  You would need to download the ostemper.sh file into your target machine.
 -  Then launch ostemper using `./ostemper.sh`

 ## Install and Run
 ### Easy Install Method
 For quick setup and running based on the default configuration as per the current release in Github.
 If you would like to modify please feel free to fork and make any changes as needed.
 Open Terminal app and run:

-    bash -c "$(curl -fsSL https://raw.githubusercontent.com/koconder/ostemper/master/ostemper.sh)"
+    curl -fsSL https://raw.githubusercontent.com/koconder/ostemper/master/ostemper.sh | sudo bash

 ### Git Pull